model-checking/cbmc-training/docs/src/management/Write-a-good-proof.md

    As discussed above, we recommend starting with small bounds to enable quick iteration on the proof and increasing them once the proof is complete.
    These variables are created both as Makefile variables, which can be used later (e.g. in the `UNWINDSET`, and also passed as `-D` defines, which allow
 1. It creates an `UNWINDSET` which tells CBMC how many times to unroll loops in the program.
-   As shown here, loop bounds typically depend on variables within the makefile.
+   As shown here, loop bounds typically depend on variables within the Makefile.
    Its a good idea to make this explicit, as we do here, to avoid the need to change magic constants as you experiment with the proof.
 1. A list of `CBMCFLAGS` if any are needed.
    Typically, all the required flags are set in the `Makefile.common`, and this can be left empty